mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit.md

 This how-to explains how you can configure an exclusive split in the microflow editor of the Web Modeler.

 An exclusive split is an activity which is used to model conditions or decisions in the logic of your app.
-For more information on the exclusive split, see [Exclusive Split](../../refguide/web-modeler/microflows-exclusive-split-wm).
+For more information on the exclusive split, see [Exclusive Split in the Web Modeler](../../refguide/web-modeler/microflows-exclusive-split-wm).

 **This how-to will teach you how to do the following:**